VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 In those files, you'll see that in order to implement a new model you'll need to implement:

 - a structure, used to hold the parameter values and to dispatch to the right method
-- the actual model, developed as a method for the process it simulates
+- the actual model, developed as a method for the `run!` function
 - some helper functions used by the package and/or the users

 Let's take a simple example with a new model for the stomatal conductance: the Ball and Berry model.